 The Key Benefits of Closed-Loop Extraction

 Hydrocarbon solvents are flammable, pressurized gases.
-In closed-loop extraction systems, there are no opportunities for leaks if the equipment is maintained and operated at the appropriate standards.
+In closed-loop systems, there are no opportunities for leaks if the equipment is maintained and operated at the appropriate standards.
 A contained system makes the risk of hazard almost non-existent.
 In fact, in our several thousand installations, we have never had a client have a safety issue or accident with Precision equipment.

-In addition to controlling temperature, closed-loop extraction systems are excellent at regulating temperature.
+In addition to controlling temperature, closed-loop systems are excellent at regulating temperature.
 Temperature directly controls the solubility of cannabinoids, so it’s essential to be able to control the temperature in the system.

-Closed-loop extraction systems also prevent the solvent from being evaporated into the atmosphere and allow the solvent to be used many times without needing to be recharged.
+Closed-loop systems also prevent the solvent from being evaporated into the atmosphere and allow the solvent to be used many times without needing to be recharged.

-One huge closed-loop extraction benefit is that hydrocarbon solvent is unable to leak out into the atmosphere.
+One huge benefit is that hydrocarbon solvent is unable to leak out into the atmosphere.
 Equipment operators can reuse the solvent for extraction after extraction.
 This benefit leads to savings on solvent purchasing costs for businesses.